 What about security deposits?

 A tenant will pay a security deposit to us before moving in and is entitled to have it back at the end of the tenancy, provided the rent has been fully paid and the property is left clean and in good order.
 Any rent arrears, together with the cost of rectifying any damage or having cleaning carried out may be deducted from the deposit at the end of the tenancy.
-All money deposited with Elite Estates and Lettings is held in a special Clients Account and we ensure full compliance with the legal requirements of the Deposit Protection Scheme – another thing you need not worry about.
+All money deposited with Elite Estates and Lettings is held in a special Clients Account and we ensure full compliance with the legal requirements of the Deposit Protection Service – another thing you need not worry about.

 Can I get my property back?